Pulse Oximeter Machine

-If they are being monitored on a Pulse Oximeter Machine during a seizure the monitor will sound an alarm, informing the parents/carers who will then be able to administer emergency treatment if necessary.
-The pulse oximeter is attached to the patient by a sticky probe generally on the toe.
+If a child or adult with Dravet Syndrome is being monitored by a Pulse Oximeter Machine, the monitor will sound an alarm when it detects changes in heart rate and oxygen levels, thus informing parents/carers of a potential seizure, who will then be able to administer emergency treatment if necessary.
+The Pulse Oximeter is attached to the individual to be monitored by a sticky probe, generally on the toe.

-The feedback we have received is that they can be tricky to use with very mobile patients or those with challenging behaviour.
+Families have reported that the Pulse Oximeter can be tricky to use with very mobile patients or those with challenging behaviour, who may not tolerate the probe being attached via a wire.

-Important: Pulse Oximeters and other monitoring equipment is provided by Dravet Syndrome UK in an assistive capacity only.
-The intention of provision is to assist in management of an individual and their condition and symptoms, to help minimise risk.
+Important: the Pulse Oximeter Machine and other monitoring equipment provided by DSUK is in an assistive capacity only.
+The intention of provision is to assist in the management of an individual, and their condition and symptoms, to help minimise risk.
 Monitoring devices are assistive only and must not be used in substitute for observing clinical signs.
-Dravet Syndrome UK can accept no liability for the accuracy of monitoring equipment nor any consequences resulting from reliance on the device, or actions of a patient, carer, medical practitioner or other individual resulting from use of the device.
+DUSK can accept no liability for the accuracy of monitoring equipment nor for any consequences resulting from reliance on the device, or the actions of a patient, carer, medical practitioner or other individual resulting from use of the monitoring device.